Whenever, Wherever: Other versions and live performances

 Shakira recorded a studio recording of the live version of "Whenever, Wherever", which was used for television performances, for both the English and Spanish versions of the song.
 It was called the "TV Edit".
 She sang the original CD version only once, on the 2001 Radio Music Awards, where she performed the song live for the first time.
 A remix of the song was included on the re-release of Laundry Service, Laundry Service: Washed & Dried.
 This was titled the "Sahara Mix", and was completely transformed from the original version, instead being given a heavy Middle Eastern feel.
 For her world tour, the Tour of the Mongoose, Shakira took the drums that begin the "Sahara Mix" and incorporated them into an intro for the original version of "Whenever, Wherever/Suerte", which extended the amount of time Shakira had to interact with the audience.
 She also included the same intro for "Whenever, Wherever/Suerte" for her second world tour, the Oral Fixation Tour.
 However, for this tour, she danced to the drums with a rope, as opposed to dancing with a candelabra on her head as she did during the Tour of the Mongoose.
 To promote the DVD Live & off the Record, Shakira used the song as a second single, editing the original live version to a radio edit version and video edit version, which was included in the "Poem to a Horse" promo.
 During The Sun Comes Out World Tour, Shakira gave the song a more rock-oriented sound, mixed it with a cover of the English band EMF's "Unbelievable", and brought select men and women from the audience on stage for a short dance lesson.

-Shakira performed "Whenever, Wherever" in the United States at The Rosie O'Donnell Show and The Tonight Show with Jay Leno on November 13 and 15 respectively.
-She also made an appearance as musical guest on MTV’s Total Request Live (TRL) in November 9, on NBC’s Saturday Night Live (SNL) in December 1, and at Live with Regis and Kelly in December 7.
+Shakira performed "Whenever, Wherever" in the United States at The Rosie O'Donnell Show and The Tonight Show with Jay Leno on 13 and 15 November respectively.
+She also made an appearance as musical guest on MTV’s Total Request Live (TRL) in 9 November, on NBC’s Saturday Night Live (SNL) in 1 December, and at Live with Regis and Kelly in 7 December.

 The song was performed by Shakira during the Super Bowl LIV halftime show.
 Following that performance, the song went number one on the iTunes singles chart.